Chinmoy-sh/Talkative-The-Exclusive-Chat-App/README.md

 # Talkative - A Complete Personalized Chat Application For Personal And Community Based People.

-# This project is created using the Flutter Framework
+# This project is created using the Flutter Framework<br>
+Flutter is widely known for its cross-platform develovment service.

 ## Getting Started